 - what you expect from the client this and next week

-- tasks that are slipping over budget/schedule, why, and how they’ll impacts the project
+- tasks that are slipping over budget/schedule, why, and how they’ll impact the project

 - an executive, one-page summary